 Maximum Probable Loss

-Calculating Maximum Probable Loss is the prescribed method under the Space (Launches and Returns) (Insurance) Rules 2019 (Cth) to determine your minimum required amount of insurance.
+Calculating Maximum Probable Loss is the prescribed method under the Space (Launches and Returns) (Insurance) Rules 2019 (AUS) to determine your minimum required amount of insurance.

 After a qualified person has independently verified your calculations, the sum of these values will be your Maximum Probable Loss.